tyouhyou/cxxlog/README.md

 In regard to contorl which level log should be output, define or modify the LOG_LEVEL micro.
 When LOG_LEVEL is greater the log macro level, the macro will not output any log.

-Say, if LOG_LEVEL is set to _LOG_INFO, the D / DE / DF macros will be quiet. and if level is set to _LOG_WARN, Debug and Info level macros shut up.
+Say, if LOG_LEVEL is set to _LOG_INFO, then D / DE / DF macros will be quiet. and if level is set to _LOG_WARN, Debug and Info level macros shut up.

 **NOTE:**